maziac/DeZog/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Version etc. (please complete the following information):**
- - SW Version:
+ - DeZog SW Version:
  - OS: [the OS you used]
- - ZEsarUX SW Version:
+ - Remote: zsim or zrcp (ZEsarUX):

 **Additional context**